viewzavr/vr-cinema/README.md

 # Windows Explorer menu

 You may add "Open with VR-Cinema..." to Explorer menu, use command:
-* `npx -p vr-cinema vr-cinema-setup` - add menu
+* `npx -p vr-cinema vr-cinema-setup` - add menu.
-* `npx -p vr-cinema vr-cinema-setup-off` - remove menu
+* `npx -p vr-cinema vr-cinema-setup-off` - remove menu.

 This also works in Linux for GNOME Nautilus explorer.